Diane de Poitiers: Grand Seneschal of Normandy

 Shortly after her marriage, Diane became lady-in-waiting to Queen Claude of France.
-After the Queen died, she served in the same capacity to Louise of Savoy, the King's mother, and then Queen Eleanor of Austria.
+After the Queen died, she served in the same capacity to Louise of Savoy, the King's mother, and then to Francis' second wife, Queen Eleanor of Austria.

-In 1523, her husband uncovered Constable Charles de Bourbon's plot against King Francis I, but did not know at the time that his father-in-law was involved as well.
-In 1524, Jean de Poitiers was accused of treason and sentenced to death, but his sentence was commuted.
-He instead was confined to prison until the Treaty of Madrid in 1526.
+In 1523, her husband uncovered a plot against the King by the Constable of France, Charles de Bourbon, unaware that his father-in-law was also involved.
+Jean de Poitiers was accused of treason and in 1524 sentenced to death, but this sentence was commuted.
+He was instead confined to prison until the signing of the Treaty of Madrid in 1526.